nidayand/norelite/README.md

 **NOTE: This is the only node that can take multiple inputs**.
 The node can, by an identifier in the incoming message, distinguish from where the incoming node was sent and stores all received messages within the node to make a decision on what to output.
 If there is a need to merge different paths just make sure that you will use this node as the "merge node" before subsequent nodes (see the example of the "Alarm is off/home" in the picture below that is just after the `nrl-switch` node)

 ### nrl-limit node
-The nrl-limit node is used to limit the load on the node and the device and is based on the core Delay node (basic logic is all from that node but only with the functionality of a delay) but with some additional functionality.
-It will, whenever a new message is received, validate the current buffer of messages and if the instruction differs (e.g. turn off or dim value) from what previously have been received it will remove the first messages in the queue.
+The nrl-limit node is used to limit the load on the transmitter node (e.g. rfxcom) of messages and if the instruction differs (e.g. turn off or dim value) from what previously have been received it will remove the first messages in the queue.
 This is used to avoid any unnecessary on/off actions and should be placed just before the end node that will send the actions to the hardware device.
 Default rate limit is 30 msg/minute and can be configured.

 ### nrl-dayslimit node
 The dayslimit node is used to activate or inactivate a flow based on the current day of the week.